 The notes to the financial statements provide required disclosures and other information that are essential to a full understanding of the financial statements.
 The notes present information about the Rural Electric System's accounting policies, significant account balances and activities, material risks, obligations, commitments, contingencies and subsequent events, if any.

-Bryan Texas Utilities Rural Electric System An Enterprise Fund of the City of Bryan Management's Discussion and Analysis
+Bryan Texas Utilities

+Rural Electric System

+An Enterprise Fund of the City of Bryan

+Management's Discussion and Analysis

+For the Fiscal Year Ended September 30, 2023 and 2022

 Condensed Statements of Net Position